dancar97/Django-Simple-Deploy--IIS/README.md

 # Django-Simple-Deploy--IIS
-A simple example for deploying a basic Django app on IIS
+A simple example for deploying a basic Django app over IIS

 ### Notes:
 + Python version: 3.6